 Navigating the Right Support for Your Business Journey.

-Here’s how I break it down in my own way:
+Here’s how I like to break it down:

-A consultant or advisor is a problem-solver—someone who gives you guidance and tells you what to do.
+• A consultant or advisor is a problem-solver- someone who guides you and tells you what to do.

 But what’s often overlooked in these discussions is context.
 It’s easy to read statements like “everyone needs a coach” or “how would Roger Federer have succeeded without a coach?”
 Well, here’s the thing: I don’t think Federer would have thrived with a coach that defined themselves as the coach above.
 His coaches weren’t just asking him questions- they were former tennis players themselves (hello, mentor), they had the expertise to offer advice on what to do next (consultant), and they knew how to read Federer’s needs and adapt their approach (coach).